hnbeck/NikosophyWeb/content/en/post/metaverse_definitions.en.md

 Traffic simulations which I'm interested in would require simulation of multiple agents - the traffic participants - the static environment like traffic lights, buildings, streets and their conditions, but also the dynamic environment like view conditions or weather.

 Now, consider to add traffic participants in the simulation.
 In systems like Modelica this would require a change of code and recompilation.
 Luckily, there is already a solution to this, it is called [**FMU/FMI**](https://fmi-standard.org/) standard.
 By this technology it is possible to bind precompiled objects together.
 Adding or removing an agent could be done by just instantiating (loading) more objects.
-But there is more: in addition, the precompiled objects (the "FMU") could be implemented in principle by any solver and with any language, as long as they implements the interface (the "FMI").
+But there is more: in addition, the precompiled objects (the "FMU") could be implemented in principle by any solver, realize their own models (a car is different than a civilian) and with any language, as long as they implements the interface (the "FMI").
 So traffic participants as simulation objects would be really "independent" from the traffic scenario simulation itself.
 And this would indicate me a desireable property of a Metaverse:

 >It should be possible to put simulation objects into the main simulation independet of their implementation, internal model or programming language, as long as it matches defined interfaces.

-### hierachical organisation
+#### Hierachical organisation

 A car is built by many components.
 As pointed out above, the interesting part would be that the components set up a bigger component do this by following the basic rules of the Metaverse.